christian045-dev/solitaire/README.md

-# flutter_game
+# solitaire_game

-A new Flutter project.
+A new Solitaire Game.